 Audition applicants for the following season must have their balances paid in full prior to scheduling an audition.

-Note: for the 2022-2023 season, it is likely that most seating auditions will be submitted electronically and 1 will occur in-person during a rehearsal.
+Note: for the 2023-2024 season, it is likely that 2 seating auditions will be submitted electronically and 1 will occur in-person during a rehearsal.

 We expect each of our members to participate in his or her school music program.
 School music programs are the backbone of music education in our country, and as an organization we support school music programs.